Brackly/Brackly/README.md

 - 👋 Hi, I’m @Brackly
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in Machine Learning and Cloud computing
-- 🌱 I’m currently learning Iac, CI-CD
-- 💞️ I’m looking to collaborate on packaging and deploying apps on the cloud
 - 📫 How to reach me ...@khanbrackly@gmail.com or @Brackly Murunga on Linkedin

 <!---